Archaeology Degree Requirements

 Program and Examination for the M.A.

-- Six units of work in the Department of Archaeology or in archaeology and an allied field;
+- Six units of work in the Department of Classical and Near Eastern Archaeology or in archaeology and allied fields

 M.A. is a prerequisite for the Ph.D. program and will normally take two years to complete.